ga-curriculum/unit-testing-in-javascript/testing-express-routes/README.md

 ## Test Setup

-Before we start writing tests, we need a file to hold these test in.
+Before we start writing tests, we need a file to hold these tests in.
 It is best practice to hold tests in a folder called `test` or `tests`, which is why we've provided one already in the starter code.
 Inside this folder, create a new file called `app.test.js`.

 ```bash
 touch test/app.test.js